 Where to Rent a Motorbike on Nusa Penida

-It’s easy to rent one.
+It’s easy to rent a motorbike and it’s cheap!
 Most visitors depart from Nusa Lembongan via speedboat to arrive in Nusa Penida at the Toya Pakeh harbor.
 Several men will approach you and offer their motorbike to rent.
 No need to share a license or put in a deposit as you’ll pay in full once you get your bike.
 Ensure that you have the contact information of the person you’re renting from in case something happens.